Björn-Ola Linnér: Biography

 Postwar Population–Resource Crises, where he analyses neo-Malthusianism in conservationism, environmentalism and in international politics in the 20th century.
 In 2008, he was appointed professor at the Department of Thematic Studies – Environmental Change at Linköping University.

 Linnér is currently program director of Mistra Geopolitics, a research programme that critically examines and explores the interplay between the dynamics of geopolitics, human security, and global environmental change.
-He is also affiliated as a researcher at the Institute for Science, Innovation and Society at Oxford University and the Stockholm Environment Institute.
+He is also affiliated as a researcher at the Institute for Science, Innovation and Society at Oxford University, the Stockholm Environment Institute, and the Stockholm International Peace Research Institute.